owens255/Exhibit-Linker/README.md

 - Ensure that Word and Excel are closed before running the script.

 - Save your output files to the same folder as the original Word/Excel file.

-- If the script feels frozen, it is likely just a hiccup.
-There are multiple backup methods that it may employ if it hits a hurdle.
-That takes time.
+- Always close the app by clicking the "x" button at the top right of the window.
+This will ensure that your original Word settings are not altered.

 - Zip your resulting files if sending to others for easy transport.